AndrewChild/The-Garden-Guidebook/README.md

 - Thing to the Right of June 24th
 - Thing on the main face of machete monkey
 - Pumpkin spice low
-- Jaws
-- Jaws 2
 - Everything on Deep Sea Diver
 - Everything on Prince Albert
-- line to the left of Duck Twirler
 - Other lines on Young Juicy

 Topos to add: